ClickCease How to outrank competition on Google? [27 quick and easy tips]

 9. Improve your content & headings formatting

-You might have the best content in the industry – but if your users can’t see that, it might never get the love it deserves.
-Readability is a significant factor in SEO, and it is directly influenced by how you format your pages.
+You might have the best content in the industry – but if your users can’t read it, it might never rank.
+Readability is a significant factor in SEO.

 9 Improve Your Content & Headings Formatting